 There are many bad things about being sick.
 For a person trying to get things done, what with my checklists and sense of mission, the sudden involuntary incapacitance bugs me.
 However, for a person trying to get things done… checklists… mission… the forced rest has its privileges.

 Here’s what’s weird.
 When I have a fever, I have awesome dreams.
 Joyful dreams.
 Lego™ dreams.
 I call them Lego™ dreams because, in this state, I can suggest to my brain “what if the roads were made of cheese instead of old records?” and my brain will make it so*.
-It’s pretty awesome and it scares Emily a little bit.
+It’s pretty awesome and it scares my children.

 I am reminded of how creative God is.
 He has created us in His image, which includes the desire to create, to make, to express.
 Life could be so boring and we wouldn’t know any better.
 But that’s not what God is like.
 He’s creative.
 He’s joyful.
 There are glimpses of His glory in those moments in my mind.
 I don’t think it’s the fever as much as it is the slowing down.